-The substrate called “coconut” which is used for growing cannabis is made from the fibres of the bark surrounding the coconut.
-These fibres are first processed to be leached from the salt accumulated by the sea, then transformed into the coir used to grow plants.
+The substrate called “coconut” which is used for growing cannabis is made from the fibers of the bark surrounding the coconut.
+These fibers are first processed to be leached from the salt accumulated by the sea, then transformed into the coir used to grow plants.

 It is a so-called sterile, or inert, substrate which contains no germ, no fungus, no seeds or other parasites.
 It also does not contain nutrients as is naturally the case with soil.

 Coconut fiber has many benefits for the cannabis grower.
 Its strengths are primarily linked to its shape since coconut is biodegradable, easily reusable, light, and can be compressed into bricks, thus facilitating its transport.

 Coconut coir can be used alone or mixed with potting soil to improve its properties (drainage, root aeration, etc.)

 The first thing you must do is to immerse the brick in water until it returns to its initial shape.
 This only takes an hour or so, and it is then ready for use.

 The advantages of the coco coir growing medium

 If coconut is attracting more and more cannabis growers, it is because this substrate has many advantages!
 It is above all known to optimize yields.
 If the grower is careful and cultivates their crop correctly, then the harvest will definitely be productive.